 In Two Thousand and Four, Andres was able to get his hands on a computer and some music making software and decided to start making music again.
 Wanting to do something different and make the music solely electronically, it was decided not to resurrect the Karnstein name.
 He called the new music project Bio-Mech Elohim.
 Bio-Mech is short for Biological-Mechanical and Elohim comes from one of the many titles and/or names for God.
 The name was meant to symbolize a divine creator who was both man and machine.
 Andres released eleven songs before deciding to change the name of the project to Otronaut in Two Thousand and Six.
 The name Otronaut comes from a combination of Otro, the Spanish word for “other” and astronaut.
 The previous songs were re-released under the Otronaut name, but no new music was created.

 In Two Thousand Twelve, rather than juggle three different projects at the same time, it was decided to re-release everything that Andres Diaz had ever created, under the Karnstein project name.
 The names Tenshi-Mech and Tenshi-Mech Meets Karnstein were both quietly retired.
 Fantasma Verde Records was retained and continued to release the works of Karnstein.
 Fantasma Verde Records soon had its own YouTube channel and released many music videos and other videos featuring Karnstein’s songs.
-With the founding of the Fantasma Verde Group in Two Thousand Sixteen, all videos previously released by Fantasma Verde Records are being improved and released on Fantasma Verde Group’s new channel.
-Click on the YouTube icon under the “Follow Us” header to visit our channel.
+With the founding of the Fantasma Verde Group in Two Thousand Sixteen, all videos previously released by Fantasma Verde Records will be released on Fantasma Verde Group’s new channel.
 Even though the Fantasma Verde Records YouTube channel has closed, Fantasma Verde Records is still active and will continue to release Karnstein’s music and videos.